HenrikBechmann/react-infinite-grid-scroller/README.md

      // operations tracking, called when triggered
-     changeListSizeCallback, // (newlistsize) - triggered when the listsize changes for any reason deleteListCallback, // (reason, deleteList) - data about which items have been deleted from the cache repositioningFlagCallback, // (flag) - notification of start (true) or end (false) of rapid repositioning
+     changeListSizeCallback, // (newlistsize) - triggered when the listsize changes for any reason changeListRangeCallback, // (listrange) two part array lowindex, highindex deleteListCallback, // (reason, deleteList) - data about which items have been deleted from the cache repositioningFlagCallback, // (flag) - notification of start (true) or end (false) of rapid repositioning, boundaryCallback, // (position, index) - position is "SOL" or "EOL", index is the corresponding boundary index

 }
 ~~~